 Getting to the Root of Child Anxiety

-Did you know parental anxiety is one of the biggest factors in anxiety in children?
+Did you know parental anxiety is one of the biggest contributing factors in anxiety in children?
 Going to the dentist can be a scary thing, even for children who have been coming to the dentist since infancy.
 All of our dental staff have special training in helping anxious children feel secure and have tools and treats for during and after the dental appointment to help kids feel comfortable.

 What are Sealants?

 Did you know sealants can help protect your child’s teeth during their most cavity-prone years?
 Teeth are shaped with grooves and pitted surfaces that can sometimes be too deep to access with brushing alone.
-Sealants coat these teeth with a protective barrier that “seals out” food and bacteria so they don’t get down into the pitted surfaces and cause decay.
-Most dental insurance companies cover this procedure, but remember, sealants only help reduce the risk of cavities in these deep fissures, you will still need to brush and floss to keep the rest of your tooth happy and healthy!
+Sealants coat these teeth with a protective barrier that “seals out” food and bacteria, so they don’t get down into the pitted surfaces and cause decay.
+Most dental insurance companies cover this procedure, but remember, sealants only help reduce the risk of cavities in these deep fissures, you will still need to brush and floss to keep the rest of your teeth happy and healthy!